 How to:

-Consumer insight is the starting point for a whole range of business decisions.
+Consumer insight analysis is the starting point for a whole range of business decisions.
 No two businesses will have the same findings, or the same objectives.

 But here are some consumer insight examples of how small, medium and enterprise businesses could make valuable changes using their customer insight: